-Graph Types Notes 3D Tetrahedral Start with a Worksheet.
-Select two Z columns (XYZZ) or a range of data from two Z columns (Z columns may be multiples of 2).
-For more information, follow links in the Graph Types column.
-Param etric Surface Start with a Matrix.
-The matrix should have, at minimum, 3 objects in the same matrixsheet.
-For more information, follow links in the Graph Types column.
+- Start with a Matrix. - The matrix should have, at minimum, 3 objects in the same matrixsheet. - For more information, follow links in the Graph Types column.

 For an overview of Origin's 3D graph types and their source data requirements, see these topics: